Sarah Heilman '16

 That’s easy: Dr. Braa.
 She is my advisor, and is always encouraging me and believing in me.
 She has recommended me for countless career building opportunities and has helped me get noticed by professionals in the industry.
 Her classes are always entertaining and worthwhile.
 She serves as an incredible role model for me as a successful, strong woman in the sport business world.

-I would like to gain experience in different aspects of the sport world, starting in sales and eventually enjoy being an executive recruiter for a professional sports team.
+I would like to continue growing my experience in sales and leadership and eventually would love to be a Director of Sales for a professional sports team.
 I have a feeling with the industry I am going into opportunities will come up and plans will change, but this excites me.
 However, ultimately I want to be a professor of sport business after I gain adequate experience, like my professors have done for me.